Žarko Paspalj: Season with Panathinaikos

 In August 1994 Paspalj caused a sensation by transferring to bitter Athenian rivals Panathinaikos.
 Relations between Paspalj and the Olympiakos leadership had deteriorated during the summer and his departure to their arch-rivals infuriated Olympiacos fans.
 Arriving to the club hungry for trophies and financed by the Giannakopoulos brothers' pharmaceutical business, his signing was seen as a big coup for Panathinaikos – not only were the greens getting a marquee player in the prime of his career, but at the same time they also managed to weaken their biggest rival by luring away their best player.
 Therefore, the expectations were also big – success in both the domestic league and the EuroLeague was paramount.
 Coming into the squad that featured head coach Efthimis Kioumourtzoglou, Nikos Galis, Panagiotis Giannakis, Stojko Vranković, Miroslav Pecarski, Tiit Sokk, Aivar Kuusmaa, Kostas Patavoukas, Fragiskos Alvertis and Nikos Oikonomou, Paspalj was seen as the ingredient capable of leading the team to big trophies.

-Predictably, Olympiacos fans immediately turned on their former hero and hounded him whenever the two teams met.
-This initially intimidated Paspalj, as chance had it that his first game for Panathinaikos was against Olympiacos in the Greek Cup, played at the neutral venue – Sporting's indoor hall that at the time barely seated 1,500 people.
-There, in a cramped arena filled with passionate fans of both teams, he played one of the worst, most nerve-wracked games of his career, and finished with 5 points (1/2, 2/11, 0/1) as Panathinaikos won a terrible game 42–40.
-By contrast, a month later, an inspired Paspalj, in his first league appearance against Olympiacos, memorably began the game with three consecutive 3-pointers in the opening minute, though he subsequently faded as his team lost 65–67.
+Olympiacos fans reacted strongly against their former hero and jeered him whenever the two teams met.
+This initially intimidated Paspalj, whose first game with Panathinaikos was against Olympiacos in the Greek Cup, played at the neutral venue – Sporting's indoor hall which seated less than 1,500 people.
+In the cramped arena filled with passionate fans of both teams, he played one of the poorest games of his career, and finished with 5 points (1/2, 2/11, 0/1) as Panathinaikos won the game 42–40.
+A month later, Paspalj made a strong start in his first league game against Olympiacos, hitting three consecutive 3-pointers in the opening minute.
+He was less effective later in the game and his team lost 65–67.